TharpAllison/AllisonTharp/README.md

-# ZnO
+# Allison Tharp
-A collection of projects using rodent and human data following exposure to inhaled Zinc oxide.
-These projects are used to estimate the hazard of inhaled Zinc oxide to human workers.
+A collection of projects using rodent and human data following exposure to inhaled nano-scale Zinc oxide and other nanomaterials.
+These projects are used to estimate the hazard of inhaled nanomaterials to human workers.